samadh192/Cat-Classifier/README.md

 # Cat-Classifier
-A classifier which uses Deep Learning to classify an image into a 'cat' or 'non-cat' image.
+A classifier which uses Logistic Regression to classify an image into a 'cat' or 'non-cat' image.